 An insurance category is assigned to an employer based on their risk profile, their industry and the nature of duties of its workforce.
-The insurance category for the employer, Ambulance Service of NSW, is High Risk.

 Any member can apply for the Professional insurance category.
 You must meet several criteria to be eligible for the Professional insurance category (see next page).